seehorne/GetGrinnected/written reports/sprint 4/sprint-journal.md

 ## Group Ellie and Ethan

+### A: Ellie B: Ethan
 > TODO: DELETEME ON COMPLETION
 > THIS SECTION STILL NEEDS TO BE FILLED OUT.

+### A: Ethan B: Ellie
+MainActivity.kt, lines 41-186

+We worked together to make sure both of us had an understanding of the current code, how it works and what it was struggling with.
+The code previously had no documentation so I added basic function documentation.
+I also added some comments on specific lines to describe what they do to properly understand the function at a deeper level.
+ You can see our changes at the commit with the hash

 # (3) Self-Selected Work toward Minimum Viable Product (MVP)